faelin/shell-tools-git-pluck/README.md

 # git-picker

 Command line tool to pluck files from any branch or commit within your git repo.
+Plucked files are added to the current working tree.
+If a plucked file conflicts with an existing file, changes will be merged.

+Plucked files are automatically tracked (but not staged).

 # usage